Independence

 Problems

-Problem 1 – Data import, cleaning, and quality control.
+Problem 1 – Data import and cleaning.

 Provide a brief introduction to the raw data and the goals of your report.